iddev5/scafetch/README.md

 ```
 where ``ziglang/zig`` is taken as an example repository address, and the host defaults to Github

-It is also possible to explicitly state the host service name
+It is also possible to explicitly state the host service name using ``-o <hostname>`` flag.
+See ``--help`` for more information.

+Scafetch can additionally infer the host service from hints present in the given URL:

 Host name | 1                      | 2                            | 3
 ----------|------------------------|------------------------------|---------------------------------